-Student visitors are welcome at CIPLC.
-The following guidelines apply to guests:
+The following guidelines apply to student guests:

-- 1. Prior approval is obtained by requesting a visitor's pass from the principal. - 2.
-The student guest obeys all school rules and policies. - 3.
-Student hosts take responsibility for seeing that their guest fulfills CIPLC regulations. - 4.
-Student guests may not disrupt the normal learning process. - 5.
-Visitors are age-appropriate to the classes they will be visiting.
-Students above high-school age have very limited visiting privileges that are defined by administration.
+- 1. Prior approval is obtained by requesting a visitor's pass from the Divisional Dean. - 2.
+The visitor must obey all school rules and policies. - 3.
+Student hosts take responsibility for seeing that their guest follows CIPLC expectations. - 4.
+The visitor may not disrupt the normal learning process. - 5.
+Visitors must be age-appropriate to the classes they will be visiting.
+Students beyond high-school age have very limited visiting privileges that will be defined by administration.

 All visitors are required to check in at the school office upon arrival.
-CIPLC generally allows only one day of visitation per student guest.
+CIPLC generally allows only one half-day of visitation per student guest.
 Student visitors are not allowed to use school transportation.

-TEXTBOOKS AND EQUIPMENT
+LIBRARY BOOKS, TEXTBOOKS, AND EQUIPMENT

-When teachers issue textbooks, the student is responsible for their safekeeping and care.
-Lost or damaged textbooks must be reported to the teacher.
-Lost books must be paid for, and charges will include the actual replacement cost plus shipping and customs charges.
-A replacement book is issued on presentation of an office receipt that verifies payment of replacement costs.
-Money will be credited if the book is later recovered.
+Students are responsible for the safekeeping and care of library books, textbooks, musical instruments, and tech equipment.
+Lost or damaged materials must be reported to the teacher or librarian.
+Lost materials must be paid for, and charges will include the actual replacement cost plus shipping and customs charges.